Why Articulate Storyline

 Some of them have perhaps sought some rough experience of outsourcing the content or found it a bit more expensive than expected initially due to changes in content or other reasons.
 A few of them are concerned about timeline commitments, content modifications to be done in future, budgets available versus volume of content to be produced, etc. While this make /buy (or create /outsource) decision is based on several parameters for a company, it’s always better to plan a small size internal team for content creation which can take care of most urgent projects, amendments to existing content and so on.

 Creating content in the PowerPoint style interface with which you are familiar is quite easy.
-It is quicker to get the hang of it within just a few hours in a couple of days to import existing ppt slides, use a few good basic features of Storyline to add buttons, characters, interactive elements and publish it as SCORM compliant online module to be hosted on your LMS.
-Storyline has many advanced features too, but the interface is designed to be a more familiar one which looks like PowerPoint.
+It is quicker to get the hang of it within just a few hour.
+Within a couple of days, you start to import existing ppt slides, use a few good basic features of Storyline to add buttons, characters, interactive elements.
+You can also publish it as SCORM compliant online module to be hosted on your LMS.
+Storyline has many advanced features too.
+But the interface is designed to be a more familiar one which looks like PowerPoint.
 With the help of advanced features, you are able to create more interactive and involving content.

-Having said that, one must bear in mind that you will need to invest a little more time and effort for learning and trying out the advanced features, learn to use timeline effectively, in order to create Level 3 style content involving simulations, animations, game based learning and so on.
-Thus, for an internal content creation team with fewer members (who may not be graphic designers), it may be better that Level 3 type of content creation is outsourced and internal teams can develop up to basic Level 2 type of courses in-house.
+Having said that, one must bear in mind one attribute.
+It is that you will need to invest a little more time and effort for learning and trying out the advanced features.
+You have to learn to use timeline effectively, in order to create Level 3 style content.
+Generally, they involve simulations, animations, game based learning and so on.
+Thus, for an internal content creation team with fewer members (who may not be graphic designers), it is not easy.
+Though, it may be better that Level 3 type of content creation is outsourced and internal teams can develop up to basic Level 2 type of courses in-house.

 – by Anand Thakar